About

 The application comes in two variants:

-2. Desktop application: There are installers available for Windows, Mac OSX and Linux.
-The model files stored on the local filesystem, repository access is a future enhancement.
+- Desktop application: There are installers available for Windows, Mac OSX and Linux.
+The model files are stored on the local file system only; repository access for the desktop variant could be a future enhancement.

 The following translations are built into the Threat Dragon application: